Prof. SIOK Wai Ting

 Dr. Wang is particularly interested in the neurobiological and neuropsychological patterns of language recovery.
 She works closely with brain-damaged patients who suffer from language impairments resulting from neurological disorders, including language disabilities in comprehension and production.
 Using advanced neuroimaging techniques (mainly anatomical, structural and functional MRI), together with detailed neuropsychological evaluations, Dr. WANG and her colleagues are interested in finding the key biomarkers for language rehabilitation.

-At the Department of Chinese and Bilingual Studies, Dr. Wang will continue to focus on understanding the recovery of brain functions and behavioral performances of aphasic patients.
+At the Department of Language Science and Technology (LST), Dr. Wang will continue to focus on understanding the recovery of brain functions and behavioral performances of aphasic patients.
 Supervised by Prof. Wai Ting Siok, the team will work with expanded patient populations (from children to adults and seniors) to explore the neurobiological pattern of linguistic regains.

 Research Interests/ Expertise: